yasiryagi/helpdesk/roles/validators/README.md

 ## Run as a service

-If you are running your node on a [linux](#linux) and want to have to run it as a [service](https://wiki.debian.org/systemd/Services), you can set it up this way.
+If you are running your node on a [linux](#linux) and want to run it as a [service](https://wiki.debian.org/systemd/Services), you can set it up this way.
-Note that you should avoid this unless you know what you are doing, or is running your node on **your own VPS**, or a single board computer.
+Note that you should avoid this unless you know what you are doing, are running your node on **your own VPS** or a single board computer.
 With great (sudo) privileges, comes great responsibilities!

 If you are already running as a `validator`, consider [unstaking](#unstaking) first, as you may experience some downtime if you make any mistakes in the setup.